-On Monday, Tennessee Governor Bill Lee, who is also chairman of the Republican Governors Public Policy Committee, launched Operation Open Road “to act at the state level to assist the trucking industry,” according to a news release from the governor’s office.
+On Nov.
+22, Tennessee Gov. Bill Lee, who is also chairman of the Republican Governors Public Policy Committee, launched Operation Open Road “to act at the state level to assist the trucking industry,” according to a news release from the governor’s office.

 “Republican governors across the country have committed to doing everything we can to solve a growing supply chain crisis that has resulted in backed up ports and empty shelves,” Lee said.
 “We call on the Biden administration to join us in Operation Open Road by suspending burdensome regulations on the trucking industry and therefore ensuring small businesses and American consumers have access to the goods they need this holiday season.”